Real-Time Operator Takeover for Visuomotor Diffusion Policy Training: To Takeover or Not to Takeover

-The Mahalanobis distance provides a statistical measure of the distance between a point and a distribution, accounting for correlations between variables.
-It is computed as:
+The Mahalanobis distance measures how far a point lies from a distribution while accounting for correlations between variables:

-Here, $\mu$ is the mean vector of the distribution, $\Sigma$ is the covariance matrix, and $x$ is the queried data point.

-Given the high dimensionality of the RGB images, we instead compute embeddings of the images concatenated with the robot pose.
+Here, $\mu$ denotes the mean, $\Sigma$ the covariance matrix, and $x$ the query point.
+Because RGB images are high-dimensional, we compute embeddings of the images concatenated with the robot pose.
 Each observation is encoded into a $1056$-dimensional vector (two $512$-dimensional embeddings for the images and two $16$-dimensional embeddings for the pose).
 These embeddings serve as the conditioning input for the diffusion model.